jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

  - The number of species always multiplies to fill niches.
  - Natural selection determines which species lives on.

 These laws oversee every evolutionary race.
 The first sprint started after a few amino acids combined to form the first cells 3.6 billion years ago.
 Since then, evolution has continually created new species.
 Each is based on the one prior, but each removes or adds traits in a hope of finding an edge.
 That edge could mean getting bigger or smaller, faster or slower to out compete another creature.
-Or, the new attribute could be further specialization to find a niche no one else has; such as polar bears being the only predators hunting seals in a frozen ecosystem.
+Or, the new attribute could be further specialization to find a niche no one else has; such as polar bears being the only seal hunters seals in a frozen ecosystem.

 Regardless of what new trait an organism evolves, evolution's selection of the best adaptions requires a daily and hour scrutinizing, throughout the world, of every adaption, even the slightest.
 The best way to continually test species is with ecosystems.
 By putting creatures inside a shared environment, there are checks and balances to keep everyone on task.
-So when any plant, fungus, scavenger, predator, herbivore, or omnivore falls behind in a healthy ecosystem, Life can easily create a new individual or species to take the laggard's place and continue the circle of Life.
+So when any plant, fungus, scavenger, predator, herbivore, or omnivore falls behind, Life can easily reach in the ecosystem and create a new individual or species to take the laggard's place and continue the circle of Life.

 ![Elephant Speciation](/assets/speciation-elephants.png)
 _Here's one example of how a species evolves.
 Mayr pg 176._

 The story of Life is billions of years old with trillion of lifeforms involved.
 Happily  the pages are very organized.
 Since Life works so hard to adapt to its surroundings, we can track evolution using Earth's geological changes (Mayr 58).
 Each period, epoch, and age of Earth's geography, from the Jurassic to the Paleozoic, have different characteristics like concentration of oxygen in the air, amount of water in the oceans, or ice in the poles.
-These geological changes required new species and thus serve as chapters in the story of Life.
+These geological changes required many new species and thus serve as chapters in the story of Life.

 While Life's evolution was relatively seamless between each chapter, species often had an agonizing time during the transition.
 Each time Earth's geology transitioned it was like a climactic conclusion asking if an individual's list of adaptations was needed in the new environment.
-The few who passed the test climbed the ladder to the next age, while most species went around in circles, stubbornly fighting their inevitable extinction.
-Their existence only remembered as fossils to be may be uncovered one day.
+The few who passed the test climbed the ladder to the next age, while most species went around in circles, stubbornly fighting their inevitable extinction; their existence only remembered as fossils to be may be uncovered one day.

 ![Evolutionary Spiral](/assets/speciation-elephants.png)
 _The Evolutionary Spiral in the [history of Life](https://en.wikipedia.org/wiki/Timeline_of_the_evolutionary_history_of_life).
 From the perspective of Life, it's seamless, but for lifeforms, there are often tragic endings._